Beyond City Limits: The Real Story of Canada's Aging Population in Small Towns

 "You can't go in [to the hospital] when you should go in because you can't get an appointment," notes Angela Silzer from Watrous.
 "So you let things get worse.
 That could be with anything.
 It could be small things like my knee.
 It could be big things like cancer."

-Many closures happen with little warning, announced only through handwritten signs on hospital doors or Facebook posts that seniors might miss.
+Many closures happen with little warning, announced through handwritten signs on hospital doors or Facebook posts that seniors might miss.

 Wait times have grown substantially.
 The provincial average increased by 98% over eight years, from 146 days in 2018 to 290 days in 2025.
 Rural seniors often face even longer waits due to fewer facilities in their regions.